-United Sates District Court for the District of Rhode Island, 1991
+United States District Court for the District of Rhode Island, 1991

-$3.2 million jury verdict for a young man who suffered a stroke due to negligence during a maxillofacial surgical procedure.
+$3.2 million jury verdict for a young man who suffered a stroke due to the negligent administration of anesthesia during a maxillofacial surgical procedure.

 Rhode Island Superior Court, 1990

-$2.8 million jury verdict for a young woman who suffered brain damage due to negligence of care providers in Emergency Room in failing to perform a tracheostomy for airway swelling due to an allergic reaction.
+$2.8 million jury verdict for a young woman who suffered brain damage due to negligence of care providers in the Emergency Room by failing to perform a tracheostomy for airway swelling caused by an allergic reaction.

 Rhode Island Superior Court, 1991

-$1.2 million jury verdict for a child who suffered brachial plexus injury due to negligence by obstetrician during childbirth complicated by shoulder dystocia.
+$1.2 million jury verdict for a child who suffered a brachial plexus nerve injury due to the negligence of an obstetrician during a delivery complicated by shoulder dystocia.